DynamoDS/DesignScript/LanguageSpec.md

 ## Introduction

 This is the specification for DesignScript programming language.
-DesignScript is a dynamic language and provides strong support for flow-based programming environment.
+DesignScript is a dynamic language and provides support for flow-based programming environment.

 The grammar in this specification is in Extended Backus-Naur Form (EBNF)